Oakland Gaslight Co. and its successors

 Here’s a fixture on Alice Street around 9th Street from the firm’s days as the Oakland Gas Light and Heat Company.

-And this full-sized access cover is on 24th Street near Harrison.
+This full-sized access cover is on 24th Street near Harrison.
+There’s another with considerably more wear on 11th Street next to the courthouse.

 Finally, I recorded an access cover with the same name in another post.